History, tourist information, and nearby accommodation

 Visiting Deal Castle

 The castle is very well signposted, so there's no problem finding it!
 We visited on a blistering hot summer day, when the heat bounced up off the dry stone walls and cobbled courtyard, and made it a relief to dive into the passages inside the central tower.
 It really won't take too long to explore the site; it is perhaps easier to think of Deal as a fort rather than a castle, like, say, Dover Castle further along the coast.
 I would allow from 30 minutes to 1 hour to see the entire site.
-Though Deal is not as immediately impressive as Dover, it was never intended to fulfill the same purpose.
+Though Deal is not as immediately impressive as Dover, it was never intended to fulfil the same purpose.
 It is fascinating for what it is; a wonderfully well-preserved example of a Tudor coastal fort with an innovative design that was, in its day, state-of-the-art.

 About Deal Castle